Jamal Adams ‘beyond happy’ with Seahawks as he prepares to face former Jets teammates

 Jamal Adams’ first season in Seattle has unfolded far differently than planned, even setting aside the COVID-19 pandemic.

-After missing just two games in three NFL seasons with the Jets — he played every snap in 2018 — Adams has dealt with two significant injuries that caused him to sit out four games this season, and play several others with only one arm functioning well.
+After missing just two games in three NFL seasons with the Jets — he played every snap in 2018 — Adams has dealt with two significant injuries that caused him to sit out four games this season.
+He played several others with only one arm functioning well.

 And as a heralded newcomer who came to Seattle at a high price — first-round draft picks in 2021 and 2022 and safety Bradley McDougald — Adams’ play has been scrutinized heavily, and at times harshly.
-The Seahawks defense for much of the season has been on pace to set NFL records in total yards and passing yards allowed.
+The Seahawks’ defense for much of the season has been on pace to set NFL records in total yards and passing yards allowed.

 But on Friday, as he met the media for roughly 20 minutes via Zoom two days before facing his former teammates at Lumen Field, Adams proclaimed that he is “beyond happy” with the Seahawks and in Seattle.